-Insertion points are used to define offsets for beams and columns.
+Insertion points are used to define offsets for beams, columns, slabs and walls.
 They can either be defined on quick SAFE defined cardinal points or based on user-defined dimensions.

 Spring supports are used to define soil supports.
 They can be defined as either points, lines, or areas and as tension only or compression only.

 Design strips are used to define how reinforcement requirements are to be calculated.
 SAFE can automatically define the strips for you, or you can define them yourself.